Minerals for the Energy Transition

 These are the outcomes we’re working to achieve:

-Responsible mineral supply is the new norm
+Responsible standards and equitable returns are the new norm

 Related resources